50X or Stex Exchange - Is a SCAM! Paid me for a call, be careful...

 in #crypto5 years ago (edited)

 50X Exchange or STeX is the MLM cryptocurrency exchange offering "Any to Any" trading.
-You can buy or sell ANY listed cryptocurrency for any other directly with only one trade.
+They say, that you can buy or sell ANY listed cryptocurrency for any other directly with only one trade.
 "There is no other trading platform offering this feature!"

 Screen Shot 2019-09-16 at 15.22.19.png

-Here is how I was introduced to this pyramid.
+Here is how I was introduced to this MLM Scam.

 I was contacted on Fiverr by Zinovi Kurolap, he ordered my discovery call for 10$.
-He pretended that he needed my business consulting service I provide on Fiverr.
+He pretended that he needed the business consulting service I provided on Fiverr.
 During the call - he was trying to recruit me as an investor, and recruiter into their financial cryptocurrency pyramid with MLM side of it.

 Screen Shot 2019-09-16 at 15.22.28.png